zhpinkman/robust-prototype-learning/rebuttals/reviewer_2.md

 1. Can you provide a comprehensive explanation for the observed improvement in performance on specific tasks, such as IMDB and AG News, when the clustering loss is absent?

 >> The clustering loss is an additional regularization term in the overall loss function.
 As usual with regularization terms, the term forces the network to learn a trade-off between the competing goals.
 In our case, all loss terms, including the accuracy target loss, are somewhat competing goals.
 Therefore, the absence of a regularization term could cause an improvement of the other loss terms if the goals were competing.
 The clustering loss forces the backbone to project all samples to be close to a prototype in the embedding space; An objective that is useful for interpretability because it ensures that the closest prototype serves as a valid proxy for the sample.
-However, this loss lowers the possible achievable accuracy because forcing each sample to be close to a prototype lowers the diversity in the embedding space as our observations suggest as well (0.9 compared to 1.0).
+However, this loss lowers the possible achievable accuracy because forcing each sample to be close to a prototype lowers the diversity in the embedding space as our observations suggest as well (0.93 compared to 1.00).

 ---

 2. What is the underlying rationale behind the selection of 16 as the optimal number of prototypes, and why does the model's performance deteriorate as the number of prototypes increases?

 >>During training the optimal number of prototypes was automatically selected.
 From literature [1], it is known that the optimal number of prototypes is non-trivial and not necessarily the number of classes or training data points.
-Therefore, the number 16 is in accordance with results already published.
+Therefore, the number 16 is in accordance with results already published, and was found empirically.
+The possible reason for deterioration of performance with increasing number of prototypes is that the model is forced to learn a more complex embedding space, which is more difficult to learn.
+This is in accordance with the observation that the clustering loss lowers the achievable accuracy.

 >>[1] Crammer, K., Gilad-Bachrach, R., Navot, A., & Tishby, N. (2002).
 Margin analysis of the LVQ algorithm.
 Advances in neural information processing systems, 15.